keithbaum/cosmos-ignite/readme.md

-# Take-home Task: Prototype of a Light Client for a Blockchain
+# Prototype of a Light Client for a Blockchain

 ## Prerequisites
 Before diving into the task, we recommend familiarizing yourself with the basics of the Cosmos SDK.
 An understanding